 ICAPE offers workshops each semester and during the summer to help students improve their English language skills and achieve their academic goals.
 These workshops address the specific academic and social challenges of multilingual speakers and writers.

-Spring 2019 Academic Literacies Workshops
+Fall 2019 Academic Literacies Workshops

 * All participants must register in advance.